Religion and health: Mental health

 According to a meta-analytical review, a large volume of research shows that people who are more religious and spiritual have better mental health and adapt more quickly to health problems compared to those who are less religious and spiritual.

 Studies have shown that religious believers experience higher levels of "mattering to others, dignity and meaning in their lives".
 In those who prayed often, the association was stronger.

 Religiosity has been found to mitigate the negative impact of income inequality and injustice on life satisfaction.

 The link between religion and mental health may be due to the guiding framework or social support that it offers to individuals.
 By these routes, religion has the potential to offer security and significance in life, as well as valuable human relationships, to foster mental health.
 Some theorists have suggested that the benefits of religion and religiosity are accounted for by the social support afforded by membership in a religious group.

-Religion may also provide coping skills to deal with stressors, or demands perceived as straining.
+Religion may also provide coping skills to deal with stressors or demands perceived as straining.
 Pargament's three primary styles of religious coping are 1) self-directing, characterized by self-reliance and acknowledgement of God, 2) deferring, in which a person passively attributes responsibility to God, and 3) collaborative, which involves an active partnership between the individual and God and is most commonly associated with positive adjustment.
 This model of religious coping has been criticized for its over-simplicity and failure to take into account other factors, such as level of religiosity, specific religion, and type of stressor.
 Additional work by Pargament involves a detailed delineation of positive and negative forms of religious coping, captured in the BRIEF-RCOPE questionnaire which have been linked to a range of positive and negative psychological outcomes.

 Religiosity is positively associated with mental disorders that involve an excessive amount of self-control and negatively associated with mental disorders that involve a lack of self-control.
 Other studies have found indications of mental health among both the religious and the secular.
 For instance, Vilchinsky & Kravetz found negative correlations with psychological distress among religious and secular subgroups of Jewish students.
 In addition, intrinsic religiosity has been inversely related to depression in the elderly, while extrinsic religiosity has no relation or even a slight positive relation to depression.

 Depression

-In one study, those who were assessed to have a higher spiritual quality of life on a spiritual well-being scale had less depressive symptoms.
+In one study, those who were assessed to have a higher spiritual quality of life on a spiritual well-being scale had fewer depressive symptoms.
 Cancer and AIDS patients who were more spiritual had lower depressive symptoms than religious patients.
 Spirituality shows beneficial effects possibly because it speaks to one's ability to intrinsically find meaning in life, strength, and inner peace, which is especially important for very ill patients.

-Exline et al. 1999 showed that the difficulty in forgiving God and alienation from God were associated with higher levels of depression and anxiety.
+Exline et al. (1999) showed that the difficulty in forgiving God and alienation from God were associated with higher levels of depression and anxiety.
 Among those who currently believed in God, forgiving God for a specific, unfortunate incident predicted lower levels of anxious and depressed mood.